dhtjr1236-eng/perfect_YT_Downloader/README.md

 Begin by installing the necessary modules using the guide file.
 After that, execute the main file to launch the program
 - Please execute python guide_auto_install.py

+# main

+- Download the file YT_Ultra_dist.zip.
+- Extract (unzip) the archive to a folder of your choice.
+- Inside the extracted folder, locate YT_Downloader_Ultra.exe.
+- Double‑click the exe file to run the program